MaterDev/php_poem-desktop-app/README.md

 A web application that presents poems in a desktop operating system interface.
 Built with Laravel and JavaScript, this app recreates the familiar feel of a classic operating system.

+For a complete list of features and development status, see [FEATURES.md](FEATURES.md).

 ## Features

 - 🖥️ Desktop-style user interface